juicedata/juicefs/docs/en/hadoop_java_sdk.md

 **Note: The SDK could only be deployed to same operating system as it be compiled.
 For example, if you compile SDK in Linux then you must deploy it to Linux.**

-Then put the JAR file and `$JAVA_HOME/lib/tools.jar` to the class path of each Hadoop ecosystem component.
+Then put the JAR file and `$JAVA_HOME/lib/tools.jar` to the classpath of each Hadoop ecosystem component.
 It's recommended create a symbolic link to the JAR file.
 The following tables describe where the SDK be placed.

 ### Hadoop Distribution